Retatrutide vs Tirzepatide vs Semaglutide: 2026 Comparison with Phase 3 Data

 Frequently Asked Questions

-Retatrutide is the most effective, achieving 28.7% average weight loss in Phase 3 trials compared to 22.5% for tirzepatide and 15% for semaglutide.
-For a 250-pound person, this translates to losing 72 pounds with retatrutide, 56 pounds with tirzepatide, and 37 pounds with semaglutide.
-The difference comes from the number of hormone pathways targeted: retatrutide activates three receptors (GLP-1, GIP, glucagon), tirzepatide activates two (GLP-1, GIP), and semaglutide activates one (GLP-1).
-However, higher efficacy comes with higher side effect rates.
-Retatrutide has an 18.2% discontinuation rate due to adverse events compared to 10.5% for tirzepatide and 7% for semaglutide, and it causes dysesthesia in 20.9% of patients at the highest dose, a side effect not seen with the other two medications.
+Retatrutide is most effective at 28.7% average weight loss, compared to 22.5% for tirzepatide and 15% for semaglutide.
+For a 250-pound person, that's 72 pounds lost with retatrutide versus 56 pounds with tirzepatide and 37 pounds with semaglutide.
+The difference comes from targeting more hormone pathways: retatrutide activates three receptors (GLP-1, GIP, glucagon), tirzepatide activates two (GLP-1, GIP), and semaglutide activates one (GLP-1).
+However, higher efficacy means more side effects.
+Retatrutide has 18.2% discontinuation rate versus 10.5% for tirzepatide and 7% for semaglutide, plus dysesthesia affecting 20.9% at the highest dose.

-Yes, switching between these medications is possible under medical supervision, though retatrutide isn't available yet so switching would occur after its 2027-2028 approval.
-Patients who plateau on semaglutide commonly switch to tirzepatide for stronger results, and the same pattern will likely apply to retatrutide.
-The switching process requires stopping the current medication and starting retatrutide at its initial 2mg dose, then titrating up over 16-20 weeks to the target dose.
-This means going through another dose escalation period with its associated side effects.
-Insurance companies may require documented trial-and-failure of both semaglutide and tirzepatide before approving retatrutide given its expected premium pricing and higher efficacy.
-Ideal candidates for switching would be patients who achieved some weight loss on semaglutide or tirzepatide but need additional reduction to reach health goals, particularly those with BMI still above 35 or ongoing obesity-related complications.
+Yes, switching is possible once retatrutide is approved.
+Patients who plateau on semaglutide often switch to tirzepatide, and the same pattern will apply to retatrutide.
+However, switching requires stopping your current medication and starting retatrutide at its initial 2mg dose, then titrating up over 16-20 weeks.
+This means experiencing another dose escalation period with side effects.
+Insurance will likely require documented trial-and-failure of both semaglutide and tirzepatide before approving retatrutide due to its premium pricing.

 Related Topics